MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 You can use the profile name to define the [enrollmentProfileName parameter](/azure/active-directory/users-groups-roles/groups-dynamic-membership#rules-for-devices) to assign devices with this enrollment profile.

-Prior to device setup, and to ensure quick delivery to devices with user affinity,make sure the enrolling user is a member of an Azure AD user group.
+Prior to device setup, and to ensure quick delivery to devices with user affinity, make sure the enrolling user is a member of an Azure AD user group.

 If you assign dynamic groups to enrollment profiles, there might be a delay in delivering applications and policies to devices after the enrollment.